NeonHorizon/RTk.GPIO/README.md

 It has been designed to match the official RPi.GPIO and RTk.GPIO python driver coding interfaces as closely as possible but obviously with PHP syntax.

 One of the reasons for its existence is PHP is particularly suited to making web interfaces.
-This means its often beneficial to use PHP instead of Python if you require a web interface for your RTk.GPIO.
+This means it's often beneficial to use PHP instead of Python if you require a web interface for your RTk.GPIO.

 ![RTk.GPIO](https://ryanteck.uk/671-large_default/rtkgpio.jpg)